kathuriaas/kathuriaas.github.io/nodejs/async_await_promise.md

 layout: default
 parent: NodeJS
 ---
+# Async, Await & Promise

-# Async, Await and Promise in NODEJS
+## Async, Await and Promise in NODEJS examples

 ```await``` is used to wait for a ```Promise```.
 It can be used only inside an ```async``` function.